clojurists-together/clojuriststogether.org/content/news/2019/april-2019-monthly-update.md

 During the Clojurists Together funding period, I have published 17 long articles.
 6 articles got some nice publicity by reaching the frontpage of Hacker News.

 From February 1st to April 29th, the articles had 57,294 views by 28,570 unique users.
-This data is from Google Analysics *after the bots and spam were heavily filtered out*, so the reported traffic seems genuine.
+This data is from Google Analytics *after the bots and spam were heavily filtered out*, so the reported traffic seems genuine.
 Cloudflare shows much higher numbers, as expected.

 I plan to continue writing on this topic and release a series of beautifully typeset books that use Clojure to explain the attractive and popular topics of Deep Learning, Data Analysis, GPU programming and HPC to wider programming community.
 This series roughly cover a third of the book "Deep Learning for Programmers" that I will open for early access in May.